erizov/Professor/semester_8/lecture_49_sql_fundamentals/transactions/README.md

 ## Introduction

-Transactions is a fundamental concept in sql database fundamentals.
+Transactions addresses concept in sql database fundamentals.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: Database operations that execute as atomic units, ensuring all-or-nothing execution and maintaining data consistency.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below